 Our expert for all things comfortable and cozy is Aaron Rice.
-Growing up on the Atlantic coastline and living up and down the Rocky Mountains for the past decade, he knows all about making the most out of cold-weather playtime.
-A passion for winter weather led him to a bachelor's degree in snow and climate science — as a ski patroller and avalanche educator, you can often find him huddled in a snow pit, happily freezing his butt off to discuss the finer details of stellar dendrites.
+Growing up on the Atlantic coastline and living up and down the Rocky Mountains for more than a decade, he knows all about making the most out of cold-weather playtime.
+A passion for winter weather led him to a bachelor's degree in snow and climate science.
+As a ski patroller and avalanche educator, you can often find him huddled in a snow pit, happily freezing his butt off to discuss the finer details of stellar dendrites.
 Outdoor educator and guide Roland Mott also adds experience and expertise to this review.
 Roland holds a degree in Outdoor Recreation Leadership and has guided rivers, backpacking, and climbing for 12 years throughout the US and Central America.
 He has also taught land stewardship and environmental ethics as a Master Educator for the Leave No Trace Center for Outdoor Ethics.

-We identified six key metrics as essential to effectively grade a base layer top: Warmth, Breathability, Comfort/Fit, Drying Speed, Durability, and Layering Ability.
-Then we developed appropriate tests to carry out in the field and lab to test each metric individually.
-For metrics such as warmth, testing was as straightforward as wearing the garments in cold weather often and noting the relative differences.
-Other metrics, like durability, called for a combination of field use (i.e., chimney climbing and bushwhacking) and lab testing (repeated dry and wash cycles and an abrasion test.)
-From the high desert of the US Southwest to the craggy peaks of the Pacific Northwest, we wore these tops through a variety of activities—mountain biking, climbing, uphill and downhill skiing, trail running, backpacking, and more—testing and assessing their relative strengths and weaknesses along the way.
+For our review, we identify six key metrics as essential to effectively grade a base layer top: Warmth, Breathability, Comfort/Fit, Drying Speed, Durability, and Layering Ability.
+Then we develop appropriate tests to carry out in the field and lab to test each metric individually.
+For metrics such as warmth, testing is as straightforward as wearing the garments in cold weather often and noting the relative differences.
+Other metrics, like durability, call for a combination of field use (i.e. chimney climbing and bushwhacking) and lab testing (repeated dry and wash cycles and an abrasion test.)
+From the high desert of the US Southwest to the craggy peaks of the Pacific Northwest, we wore these tops through a variety of activities — mountain biking, climbing, uphill and downhill skiing, trail running, backpacking, and more — testing and assessing their relative strengths and weaknesses along the way.